 The Plan concisely expresses the hopes of our community in three simple 'vision' statements.
 It traces how Brigg has arrived at this point in time, giving a potted and pictorial history.
-It describes the journey of our long public consultation period and then construction of the Plan - a process taking more than 18 months.
-Finally, it proposes actions which will require further discussion prior to implementation, in order to take us where we want to go.
+It describes the journey of our long public consultation period and then construction of the Plan - a painstaking process taking 24 months to complete.
+Finally, it proposes specific actions, which will require further discussion prior to implementation, needful to take us where we want to go.